dbishoponline/xteam_node_test/README.md

 ## To Use

 1. build the project
+`npm install`

+2. build the project (optional)
 `npm run build`

-2. run the tests
+3. run the tests
 `npm run test`

-3. find the tags in the files
+4. find the tags in the files
 `npm run find [tag1] [tag2] [tag3]...`